Where to See Puffins in Iceland

 You do not, therefore, want to be responsible for emptying the cliffs at a popular bird-watching destination just because you thought a puffin wanted to be stroked.

 If you wish to take a step further to protect the puffins while in Iceland, you could avoid purchasing their meat.
-Although they are hunted responsibly, and eating puffin is not considered taboo here, there is a strong push from many in Iceland to ban the practice at least until the population comes back into recovery.
+Although they are hunted responsibly, and eating puffin is not considered taboo here, there is a strong push from many in Iceland to ban the practice, at least until the population comes back into recovery.

 Where is the Best Place to See Puffins from Land?

-As they nest along the cliffs of Iceland’s craggy coastline, there are many places around the country where you can reliably find puffin colonies throughout summer.
-In many of these, you can follow a trail to reach them, without having to book a boat tour.
+As they nest along the cliffs of Iceland's craggy coastline, there are many places around the country where you can reliably find puffin colonies throughout summer.
+In many of these, you can follow a trail to reach them without having to book a boat tour.

 Due to the cautious nature of these birds when choosing a place to nest, however, you are unlikely to find any in a location that is not known for its puffins.
 In spite of this, however, you may have a bizarre stroke of luck and find a puffin or a puffling somewhere you would never think

-Horticulturalist James McDaniel, who works in Selfoss, a town over five kilometres from the ocean, found a lost puffin hiding between two greenhouses.
+Horticulturalist James McDaniel, who works in Selfoss, a town over five kilometers from the ocean, found a lost puffin hiding between two greenhouses.
 Again, after a little nursing, it could be released back into the wild.

 These cases, of course, were particularly exceptional.
 For your best chance at seeing puffins without getting on a boat, you are much better checking out one of the five places listed below.